Yifuwei/3D_irregular_packing_stream/README.md

 ## Features

-- Fast and efficient constructive algorithm based on voxel, considering orientation
+- Fast and efficient constructive algorithm based on voxel representation, considering orientation.
 - Fast no-fit voxel calculation is empowered by parallel computation on GPU (cuda framework).
-- Cylinder and Cubic containers.
+- Support cylinder and cubic containers.
-- nfv and ifv pool
+- NFV and IFV pool techniques.
-- Robust and efficient accessibility check
+- Robust and efficient accessibility check.
-- Efficient metaheuristics, Neighbour is the object orientation.
+- Efficient metaheuristics, neighbour is the piece orientation.

 ## Usage